 Highly Recommended General Items

 - Cleaning and maintenance supplies for daily pistol maintenance

 Some classes may require the following

 For most of our classes, you will not need the following.
 If you need this gear, we will specify that it is required in the course description and remind you before the class.

 - Rear tail-cap type flashlight (e.g. Surefire, Pentagon, Streamlight).

 To supplement the information provided above, we have listed some equipment suggestions that should point you in the right direction.
 (These are not a paid endorsement or affiliate links.)

-- Any of the Blade-Tech Classic Pistol Mag Pouches
+- Any of the Blade-Tech Signature Pistol Mag Pouches

 - UpLULA™ Magazine Loader